VP-26 Participates in Joint Exercise with JMSDF Air Patrol Squadron Two

 |0

-This work, VP-26 Participates in Joint Exercise with JMSDF Air Patrol Squadron Two, by PO2 Aubrey Stueven, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VP-26 Participates in Joint Exercise with JMSDF Air Patrol Squadron Two [Image 6 of 6], by PO2 Aubrey Stueven, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT